 - Back pain that radiates down into the thighs and legs

 - Pain in the ribs

 The vertebral connections to the body can also lead to other symptoms if you suffer any type of injury to the thoracic spine.

-Injuries to T1 to T4 may lead to issues with the esophagus, trachea, and lungs, such as congestion, bronchitis or difficulty breathing and swallowing.
+Injuries to the T1 to T4 thoracic vertebrae may lead to issues with the esophagus, trachea, and lungs, such as congestion, bronchitis or difficulty breathing and swallowing.